AbdelrhmanReda17/CODSOFT/README.md

 5. Access the website at http://localhost:3000.

 ## License
 This project is open-source and is licensed under the MIT License.
-For detailed licensing information, please refer to the LICENSE file.